-Basics: The Cast Iron Pan Cook like a man
+Basics: Outdoors Cooking Inside With The Cast Iron Pan Cooking like a man with cast iron pans

 Welcome back to our basics series.
 Now imagine yourself out in the wilderness.
 Your motorcycle lays just feet from where you’ve set up camp.
 The only light comes from the glow of your fire and the ceiling of night stars above you.
 Your stomach growls, it’s time for dinner.
 You reach for something to cook that thick, juicy steak with.
 Out comes the cast iron pan.
 Flames lick the metal as you throw your steak onto the pan.
 The cheering of sizzling meat echoes through the wild.
 You revel in another successful meal in your trusty cast iron pan.